 Opening the clothes loading door deactivates the door switch to shut off the motors, fan, gas, steam, or electric element.
-To restart the dryer, close the door and press in the push to start button for approximately 2 seconds.
+To restart the dryer, close the door and press in the push to start button and hold briefly.

 This dryer is designed for a capacity maximum load.
 Overloading it will result in long drying times and damp spots on some clothes.